bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Creating Bitmark shares from a Bitmark Certificate

-To create Bitmark shares using the Bitmark-CLI:
+To create Bitmark shares using the Bitmark CLI:

   ```shell
     $ bitmark-cli -n <network> -i <identity> \